 The sun’s ultraviolet light is constantly affecting our epidermal skin tissues, causing melanocytes to create more melanin pigment.
 Melanocytes are pigment cells in the skin tissues.
 As more pigment appears, the color of the skin gets darker.
 This helps to protect the deep skin layers against ultraviolet light.

 Unfortunately, after too much exposure to ultraviolet light, the epidermal skin tissues sometimes create accumulations of excessive melanin.
 This is how liver spots are formed.

 Brown spots also form on the skin due to overuse of tanning beds and tanning lamps.

-If you’re interested in removing brown spots, consider coming to our office for one of our many age-spot solutions.
+If you’re interested in removing brown spots, consider coming to our office in the Burnaby and Vancouver area for one of our many age-spot solutions.

 Cosmeceuticals are cosmetics that aid in resolving various skin issues.
 Examples of these products include skin brighteners, which help to reduce the pigment in brown spots by destroying melanin.

 IPL, or Intense Pulsed Light, treatment involves directing pulses of focused light into the brown spots in the skin.
 This light disrupts the collected pigment, breaking it up to ease away the unwanted lesions.

 Sublative® rejuvenation is a cutting-edge non-surgical treatment that employs bipolar radio frequency energy.
 This energy is used to precisely injure tiny areas of skin tissue in order to stimulate the body’s healing response.
 Discolored areas fade and are replaced by new, healthy skin cells.